steve5289/megapixels-qrcode-postprocess/README.md

 5. Wait for the picture to be processed(You'll see a spinning thing in the bottom left).
 This may take a few seconds
 6. A dialog box should pop up saying a qr code was found in the provided image.
 Depending on the qr code, it will ask if you want to see the contents or perform an action based on the contents.

+NOTE: if you say yes to performing an action related to the qr code, it will delete the image, as presumably it's not needed anymore.
+If you guys disagree with this functionality let me know.

 # Installation Instructions
 1. First you will need to install the following via apt-get:
 ```